 For vegetable growers looking to assess their current practices on-farm, the EnviroVeg program is one way of identifying opportunities for improvement, as well as benchmarking against others in the industry.

 Find out more

 For help with accessing the EnviroVeg self-assessment, please contact AUSVEG EnviroVeg Coordinator Danielle Park on 0432 324 822 or at firstname.lastname@example.org.

 This project has been funded by Hort Innovation using the vegetable research and development levy and contributions from the Australian Government.

 Project Number: VG16063

 Cover image: The Radfords grow a number of vegetable crops, including carrots.
 Image courtesy of Sharni Radford.

-This article is appearing in the spring 2020 edition of Vegetables Australia.
-The full publication will be released shortly.
+This article features in the spring 2020 edition of Vegetables Australia.
+Click here to read the full publication.